AktechLabs/cirun-docs/docs/_sources/cloud/custom_images.md.txt

     workflow: .github/workflows/test.yml
 ```

-### AWS: Building Custom Images
+### AWS: Building Custom Images with user modification

-You can also build custom images on AWS on top of already existing images and use that
+You can also build custom images on AWS on top of already existing images and
+install packages and custom configuration and use that image for Cirun runner
-as a runner for Cirun on GitHub Actions.
+on GitHub Actions.
 Here are the steps for same:

 Launch an instance on AWS (following the steps mentioned below):

-1. Set Name for new instance and select and OS Image:
+1. Set the name for new instance and select the image for operating system:

    ![Launch instance wizard](../images/aws-custom/1-launch-instance.png)